Virtual Care FAQs

 Many appointments for non-emergency care or care that doesn’t require an in-person physical exam can be done through a Video Visit.
 Ask your University of Michigan Health provider if the appointment can be done through a Video Visit.

-If your insurance does not offer Video Visits as a covered benefit, you will be eligible for a self-pay patient discount for the Video Visit.
-Call University of Michigan Health Patient Financial Services at 1-855-855-0863 once you receive your bill for the service.
-Medicare patients should automatically receive the discount and will not need to call Patient Financial Services for the discount.
+If your insurance does not offer Video Visits as a covered benefit, you may be eligible for an uninsured patient discount for the Video Visit.
+Call Patient Financial Services at 1-855-855-0863 once you receive your bill for the service.

-If you have coverage, then your plan will process Video Visits the same as a face-to-face visit and assign copay, coinsurance and/or deductible based on your plan benefits.
-Covered benefits are not eligible for the patient pay discount.
+If you have coverage, then your plan should process Video Visits the same as a face-to-face visit and assign copay, coinsurance and/or deductible based on your plan benefits.
+Covered benefits are not eligible for the uninsured discount.

 Video Visits offer a convenient opportunity to connect to your University of Michigan Health provider without having to travel to a hospital or health center.
 Video Visits are fully secure and offer the same high-quality care that you would expect from an in-person visit, without requiring you to leave your home or office.